Ty1776/reading-notes/201/class14notes.md

 ## 8 Simple CSS3 Transitions that will wow your users

-1. Some benefits of using CSS transtitions on websites: make it more appealing, eye catching, and memorable.
+1. Some benefits of using CSS transitions on websites: make it more appealing, eye catching, and memorable.
 It can also make the webpage easier to navigate (using transitions on hover).
 2. I really enjoy CSS.
-If I pursue web development over game design, CSS will be exceedingly important to syle a page that draws a user in.
+If I pursue web development over game design, CSS will be exceedingly important to style a page that draws a user in.
 If I pursue game design, then I can take what I have learned of CSS and apply it to the code necessary for game animation.

-## Things I want to konw more about
+## Things I want to know more about

 - How are game environments normally animated?
 - How are apps normally animated?